Ending up with random software on your machine you never wanted in the first place is annoying as heck.

 I’ll talk a little about prevention, but first, let’s walk through the steps I recommend when you suddenly realize you’ve been saddled with software you didn’t ask for and certainly never wanted.

 Become a Patron of Ask Leo! and go ad-free!

-To remove PUPs and other unwanted, unexpected software, start with an Uninstall via the settings app, then run Malwarebytes free version, then run AdwCleaner.
-This sequence catches most all common unwanted software.
-You can also simply restore to a backup taken prior to the PUPs arrival.
-Remember: always choose custom installation to avoid more PUPs in the future.
+To remove PUPs (and other unwanted, unexpected software), start with an Uninstall via the settings app, then run Malwarebytes free version, then run AdwCleaner.
+This sequence catches the most common PUPs.
+You can also simply restore to a backup taken prior to the PUP’s arrival.
+Remember: always choose custom installation to avoid PUPs in the future.

 Start with a backup

-The steps we are about to take have a very small chance of causing problems.
+The steps we are about to take have a small chance of causing problems.

-Whenever that’s the case I strongly recommend you take a full image backup of your machine before you do anything else.
-You’ll have that backup to restore should anything below go wrong.
+Whenever that’s the case, I strongly recommend you take a full image backup of your machine before you do anything else.
+That way, you’ll have that backup to restore should anything below go wrong.

 Uninstall the somewhat well-behaved

-A number of unexpected toolbars and other applications showing up on your machine are “relatively” well behaved.
-By that, I mean they are somewhat easy to uninstall using official mechanisms.
+A number of unexpected toolbars and other applications that show up on your machine are “relatively” well behaved.
+By that I mean they are somewhat easy to uninstall using official mechanisms.

 Start in the Windows Settings app, and click on Apps.